 By the time you’re done reading this article, hopefully, you will realize that one of the factors that help sharks survive is in the hands of people like us.
 The more you understand about sharks, not only understanding how sharks sleep, the less you are likely to get scared of them.
 It will make you realize that they are important, much more appreciating them as they also play an important role in our survival.

-And you can simply show your appreciation with the Ocean including the sharks just by wearing our ATOLEA Ocean-inspired jewelry collections.
+And you can simply show your appreciation with the Ocean including the sharks just by wearing our ATOLEA Shark-inspired jewelry collections.
 Not only that our designs will make your outfit stand out more, you are also helping us continue our mission of giving back to the Ocean.
 Part of your purchase goes to Ocean conservation charities aiming to preserve the Ocean and marine life.